 If you’re an amateur golfer looking to shave a few strokes off your handicap, one of the components of your swing that you may want to focus on is called “shallowing.”
-Shallowing essentially means getting your club into a more horizontal position during your downswing.
+Shallowing your golf swing essentially means getting your club into a more horizontal position during your downswing.
 If you have a shallow golf swing, you’ll likely find your ball striking improves due to the angle of attack that you’re taking toward the ball.

 In this article, we’ll cover how to shallow a golf swing.
 Specifically, we’ll look at what shallowing is, what you need to do to shallow your swing, why shallowing is so important, and a few drills to help you practice.
 By the end of this article, you’ll be itching to get to the driving range to work on your swing.